Deception and Research

 To show how ethical concerns have changed during the 20th century, it is useful to look at some examples.

 The Stanford Prison Experiment and the BBC Follow Up.

 In the case of the Stanford Prison Experiment, very few critics accuse Philip Zimbardo of any inhumanity.

-Zimbardo was a young undergraduate and did not fully understand the implications.
+Zimbardo was a professor at Stanford and did not fully understand the implications at the time.
 Looking back, with hindsight, there was not enough information given to prisoners and guards beforehand, and reasonable consent was not possible.